Table of contents

 Pros:

-Stronger than TrustArc for buyers who want privacy controls connected to data security, data discovery, and AI governance.
+• Useful for you if you want privacy controls connected to data security, data discovery, and AI governance.

-Stronger than Redacto for enterprises where the central buyer is the data security or AI governance team rather than the DPDPA program owner.
+• Strong fit where the central buyer is the data security or AI governance team rather than only the DPDPA program owner.

-More technical depth than consent-focused India tools when the problem includes hybrid cloud, SaaS, unstructured data, access controls, and AI usage.
+• Good depth for programs that include hybrid cloud, SaaS, unstructured data, access controls, and AI usage.

-DSR workflow detail is more visible than many vendor pages, including identity verification, secure exchange, collaboration, and audit logs.
+• DSR workflow detail is visible across identity verification, secure exchange, collaboration, and audit logs.

 Cons:

-It is not positioned as India-first in the same way Redacto or Privy are, so DPDPA-specific rule artifacts need demo validation.
+• Its public positioning is not India-first, so DPDPA-specific rule artifacts need demo validation.

-The public site emphasizes global privacy and data/AI governance breadth, which may be more than a DPDPA implementation team needs in its first phase.
+• They emphasizes on global privacy and data/AI governance breadth, which may be more than a DPDPA implementation team needs in its first phase.

-Pricing is not publicly fixed, so scope-by-scope comparison with TrustArc requires a structured RFP.
+• Pricing is not publicly fixed, so commercial evaluation requires a structured RFP.

 Choose Securiti if your privacy program has to sit close to data security, AI governance, and sensitive-data controls.